waydabber/BetterDisplay/README.md

 - Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!
 - Change display inputs via DDC on supported displays.
 - Create custom HiDPI resolutions for real displays manually and redefine certain system display parameters!
-- Create any number of dummies (virtual screens) with varying aspect ratios.
+- Create any number of virtual screens (dummies) with varying aspect ratios.
 - Enable Night Shift for your TV!
 - Change the resolution easily with a slider!
 - Define favorite resolutions and reach them via the app menu, resolution slider or keyboard shortcuts. *
 - Protect display configuration, forbid auto-switch to VRR etc. *
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access.
-- Create Picture in Picture window for any real or dummy displays. *
+- Create Picture in Picture window for any real display or virtual screen (dummy). *
-- Redirect your display's contents (real or dummy) to an other screen via streaming. *
+- Redirect your display's contents (real or virtual) to an other screen via streaming. *
 - If you are using a big TV up close, use the bottom half of your TV as a wide screen display (off-center streaming). *
-- Scale Sidecar resolutions and portrait SideCar support (via dummy full screen streaming). *
+- Scale Sidecar resolutions and portrait SideCar support (via virtual screen full screen streaming). *
 - Better quality zooming (`System Preferences`»`Accessibility`»`Zoom`) or High Quality screenshots even on 1080p displays
-- Easily change the resolution of your real and dummy displays via a slider (or submenu) from the menubar.
+- Easily change the resolution of your real displays and virtual screens via a slider (or submenu) from the menubar.
 - Quickly accessible refresh rate and screen rotation menu.
 - Simplify creating mirrored sets. *
 - Easily move around displays relative to each other using the app menu.
 - Quickly designate a display to be main display.
-- Associate dummies with displays for auto connect/disconnect.
+- Associate virtual screens (dummies) with displays for auto connect/disconnect.
 - Keyboard shortcuts for brightness and audio control.
 - Advanced keyboard shortcuts support. *
-- Custom dummies (resolution, orientation, naming). *
+- Custom virtual screens(dummies) (resolution, orientation, naming etc). *
-- Create a dummy optimized for a real display. *
+- Create a virtual screen optimized for a real display. *
 - Export display EDID and show detailed display information (Intel and Apple Silicon).

 ... [and more is coming](https://github.com/waydabber/BetterDisplay/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement)! :)